 - 1st: You need to carefully estimate how much you'll spend for health care.
 (You may hear this called your out-of-pocket medical costs.)
 That way, you're only saving as much as you think you'll use.

 - 2nd: You need to stay on top of the paperwork to cover or get reimbursed for each expense.
-Payments from your FSA aren't automatic.
-You might find it helpful to find out what the last date is that you can turn in receipts and create a reminder for yourself.
+Some expenses covered by your FSA may be automatically submitted to the account, but all claims will not be automatic.
+You might find it helpful to learn in advance which claims are automatically submitted and which are not, and the last date that you can turn in receipts.

 A HSA is a savings account offered along with a high deductible health plan to pay for expenses not covered by your health plan, such as deductibles, co-payments, and co-insurance.

 Requirements: A HSA may be offered by an employer or you may set up your own account through a bank.
 No matter how it is set up, you must be enrolled in a high deductible health plan in order to have an HSA.
 In 2018, the minimum deductible must be $1,350 for an individual or $2,700 for a family.
 The health plan must cap out-of-pocket expenses at $6,650 for individuals and $13,300 for families.

 Amount you can save a year: You can save up to $3,450 per year as an individual or $6,900 per year as a family in 2018..
 If you are over age 55, you can save an extra $1,000 per year.